With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 It’s every kid’s dream, and some adult’s too, but is it really possible that some dinosaurs may have survived extinction and live on today?
 Some cryptozoologists think so, and they aren’t talking about birds.
 They point to stories of strange beasts in the African Congo region as evidence.

-Going by the tales relayed by local tribes, there seems to be several different types of dinosaurs still around in Africa.
-One, called Mokele Mbeme, is said to have a large body like an elephant but a long neck and small head.
+Going by the tales relayed by local tribes, there seem to be several different types of dinosaurs still around in Africa.
+One, called Mokele-Mbeme, is said to have a large body like an elephant but a long neck and a small head.
 It lives in the river, eats plants, and becomes very aggressive if approached.
 This sounds a lot like a sauropod dinosaur.

-Other descriptions match up with stegosaurs, horned rhino-like ceretopsians and other dinosaurs believed to be extinct.
+Other descriptions match up with stegosaurs, horned rhino-like ceratopsians, and other dinosaurs believed to be extinct.
 If something like a dinosaur still lives somewhere in the world, remote parts of Africa would be a good place for them to stay hidden.
-These regions are seldom traveled by outsiders, and the geography, animals and local politics makes them dangerous places.
+These regions are seldom traveled by outsiders, and the geography, animals, and local politics make them dangerous places.

-Still, it seems insane to think a few species of dinosaur may have escaped extinction, and somehow survived the event that killed off their kind as well as anything else larger than a badger.
-But the most amazing part is, when local African tribes are shown pictures of animals—some they know, some they could have never seen before, and some extinct dinosaurs—they point to the dinosaurs as the beasts they saw in the forest.
+Still, it seems insane to think a few species of dinosaurs may have escaped extinction, and somehow survived the event that killed off their kind as well as anything else larger than a badger.

 What Else Is Out There?